 During a celebrity photo session, it’s generally understood that the focus is on capturing a quick shot—no autographs and no small talk.

-During this particular shoot, we followed a strict shot list, and when the agency called, “We’re done,” Jim Nantz and John Schnatter (aka Papa John) promptly walked off set, leaving Peyton Manning standing there alone.
+During this particular shoot for Papa Johns Pizza, we followed a strict shot list, and when the agency rep called, “That’s a wrap,” Jim Nantz and John Schnatter (aka Papa John) promptly walked off set, leaving Peyton Manning standing there alone.

 Now, did the ad agency really think I was just going to nod and walk away?
 Yeah, right.
 I asked, he said yes, and I’ve never worked for that agency again.

 Peyton Manning is easily the most welcoming celebrity I’ve ever met.
-He showed up on time, without an entourage, and was incredibly down-to-earth.
-Honestly, he might be the nicest person I’ve ever met—period.
+He showed up on time, without an entourage or bodyguard, and was incredibly down-to-earth.
+Honestly, he is the nicest celebrity I’ve ever met—period.

 Some photo shoots are more fun than others—and working with professional athletes always brings a ton of energy.